shiftyp/rest-in-space/express-api/exercise.md

 ## Prerequisites

-- Node.js installed (or using the provided IDX environment)
+- Node.js installed (or using the provided Firebase Studio environment)
-- Text editor or IDE (or the IDX environment)
+- Text editor or IDE (or the Firebase Studio environment)
 - Swagger UI is included in the project for testing the API

 ## Setup